rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 modules.
 An example of an update registration for the "ietf-template" module can be found in {{sec-iana}}.

+The following sections provide registration templates for new and revised YANG modules.

+Additional IANA considerations applicable to IANA-maintained modules (including instructions to maintain them) are provided in {{sec-iana-mm}}.

+###  IANA Template for Documents Defining New YANG Modules

 A registration template for a new module is provided below:

 ~~~